ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

       // Application can modify dataT address and contents

       // deferred functions return immediately (lazy evaluation),
-      // dataU, dataV and dataW pointers must not be modified
+      // dataU, dataV and dataW pointers and contents must not be modified
       // until PerformPuts, EndStep or Close.
       // 1st batch
       engine.Put(varU, dataU);